NVlabs/DG-Net/README.md

 Copyright (C) 2019 NVIDIA Corporation.
 All rights reserved.
 Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**).
 The code is released for academic research use only.
 For commercial use, please contact [researchinquiries@nvidia.com](researchinquiries@nvidia.com).

 ## News
+- 08/24/2019: We add more results on Transfer Learning.
+You may check out them at [Here](https://github.com/NVlabs/DG-Net#person-re-id-evaluation).
 - 08/01/2019: We add the support of multi-GPU training: `python train.py --config configs/latest.yaml  --gpu_ids 0,1`.

 ## Features